interfacevisionblog/interfacevisionblog.github.com/_posts/2014-02-20-design-visual-progarmming-languages-snapshots.md

 ## Introduction

-There didn't seem to be a place on the net where someone could easily see what all the different visual programming languages look like.
+There didn't seem to be a place on the net where someone could easily see what all the different visual programming languages (Graphical Programming Languages) look like.

 A lot of Snapshots now.
 It is worth the download wait (I don't want to split this into multiple pages: it would wreck the experience).